osrf-migration/ign-fuel-tools-wiki/Home.md

 # Ignition Fuel Tools

-A C++ library and a set of command line tools for interacting with a server containing resources.
+A C++ library and a set of command line tools for interacting with a server containing simulation resources.
 Examples of these resources are SDF files or worlds, among others.
 The service provided by Ignition Fuel supports different servers for hosting the resources.
 The current Gazebo model database or [Girder](https://girder.readthedocs.io/en/latest/) are examples of two supported servers.

 ## [Features](https://bitbucket.org/osrf/ign-fuel-tools/wiki/features)